IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 2. Use the package to install the smart contract on Fabric peers
 3. Instantiate the smart contract on a Fabric channel

-Using this extension, developers can complete all 3 steps in a single action (on a simple environment like _Local Fabric_).
+Using this extension, developers can complete all 3 steps in a single action (on a simple environment like _1 Org Local Fabric_).
 Alternatively, you could perform each step individually - this is a little slower, but may help you understand the steps better.
 We'll _instantiate_ the contract using the "1-step method", then make a small change and _upgrade_ it using the "3-step method" - once you've tried both, you can pick which one you prefer to use going forward.

 Here is how to package, install and instantiate from your open smart contract project: